MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

    .. note::

-         The generated file name ``factorial.wasm`` matches the module name of the annotated Java class and is created in the ``src/main/resources`` directory to facilitate inclusion in the Application classpath.
+         The generated file name ``example.wasm`` matches the module name of the annotated Java class and is created in the ``src/main/resources`` directory to facilitate inclusion in the Application classpath.

 #. **Build the Application:**